lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

 game, and is considered by many more interesting than either the others.

-The lead is determined as in the other varieties of Back- gammon.
+The lead is determined as in the other varieties of Backgammon.

 The player who has the lead begins by placing two of his men (or pieces) on what would be the first point in the Russian